 - Reduce or eliminate distractions: This is perhaps the most difficult problem for young drivers.
 Passengers, cell phones, GPS, radio, and just plain daydreaming can take your focus off the road when moments count.

-- Obey the speed limit: As a young driver, it's normal to feel excited about driving -- you may even feel like you own the road!
-But you don't.
-Stay at or below posted speeds, as speeding is a leading contributor of fatal teen accidents.
+- Obey the speed limit: As a young driver, it’s normal to feel excited about driving — you may even feel like you own the road!
+But you don’t.
+Stay at or below posted speeds, as speeding is a leading contributor to fatal teen accidents.

 - Be especially aware at school: Other students are new drivers, just like you.
 Inexperienced drivers can be dangerous, so be extra careful when driving in school parking lots and on streets near campus.

 - Never drive under the influence: Avoid drunk or impaired driving, and don’t accept rides from other drivers who may be impaired.
 It’s always worth it to designate a driver, call a cab, or call your family for help — it could save your life.